inclavare-containers/inclavare-containers/rune/libenclave/internal/runtime/pal/skeleton/README.md

 The files in this directory are used to implement a skeleton enclave runtime in order to help to write your own enclave runtime.

+Note that this code base is inspired by [v28 SGX in-tree driver](https://patchwork.kernel.org/patch/11418925/).

 ---

 # Install sgx-tools